 - Clean up your code by refactoring.

-- Rinse, lather and repeat.
+- Rinse, lather, and repeat.

 All mentioned above quotes emphasize the utility and relevance of agile TDD for the software testing process.
 It is not just writing code.
 It is about making a plan, doing things better, being practical and disciplined, saving time, and providing long-term benefits.
-Before taking help from any testing company, you need to understand the value of agile TDD testing so that you can make the most out of the software or app product.
+Before getting help from any testing company, you need to understand the value of agile TDD testing so that you can make the most out of the software or app product.